Together We Cope food pantry services feed 5,000 people monthly

-Many of our neighbors in 27 south suburban communities could not put food on the table without our help.
+Many of our neighbors in the 27 south suburban communities within Bremen, Orland, Palos and Worth townships — the Together We Cope food pantry services area — could not put food on the table without our help.
 Here’s what it takes:

 Where does the food come from?

 We buy food from the Greater Chicago Food Depository and receive some food at no cost from the U.S. Department of Agriculture.
 But donations from generous local businesses, restaurants, grocery stores, and community groups make an enormous difference, enabling us to feed about 5,000 people each month.

 - Donate food.
 For a list of groceries we need most, click here.